titantf/Titan-DLC/README.md

 1. Download the public key file and extract it to your ```C:/Program Files (x86)/Steam/steamapps/common/Team Fortress 2/bin``` directory.
 2. Extract the contents of the VPK content zip file to your ```C:/Program Files (x86)/Steam/steamapps/common/Team Fortress 2/bin``` directory.
-3. Click on the folder address on your explorer window and type `cmd` to open command prompt.
+3. Click on the folder address on your explorer window and type `cmd` to open the command prompt.
 4. Type `vpk -k titan.publickey.vdf checksig titan_dlc_12aug2020.vpk` and enter.
 5. It should reply with the following message below.
 If it failed, the vpk was modified and you should reobtain the package from our platform.